revbayes/revbayes.github.io/home/tutorials.md

 - phylo_div_rate
 - phylo_trait
 - phylo_biogeo
+- demographic
 ---

 This list shows all of the RevBayes tutorials for learning various aspects of RevBayes and Bayesian phylogenetic analysis.
 Each one explicitly walks you through model specification and analysis set-up for different phylogenetic methods.
 These tutorials have been written for new users to learn RevBayes at home, at workshops, and in courses taught at the undergraduate and graduate levels.
 You may find that the styles are somewhat different between tutorials and that some  have overlapping content.

 Please see the {% page_ref format %} guide for details about how to read the tutorials.